 While your interaction with others in your industry could be adversarial, another option is to provide reciprocal attention to each other.
 Contribute on others’ sites, as well as inviting others to contribute to your own site.
 This way both companies are exposed to a wider range of viewers and perspectives, again these are the metrics which Google looks upon favourably when deciding who the top rankers should be on any topic (industry experts).
 Also, be sure to link to others and spread the love around.
 Reciprocity is the name of the game and by curating from far and wide you only add to your own perception as an expert on the topic in hand.

-As any good SEO agency London will tell you, you need to have a list of keywords that represent your company: ideally words that are as specific as possible at representing what you do.
+As any professional SEO company will tell you, you need to have a list of keywords that represent your company: ideally words that are as specific as possible at representing what you do.

 One of the best things about getting traffic in this way is that it is guilt free.
 Driving traffic to content that is genuinely helpful and informative benefits everyone.
 Readers are engaged and entertained, while potential revenue opportunities are created for the blogger.
 What’s more, you get to share your experiences which can often be a cathartic experience and a lesson for you moving forward.
 In the earlier days of Google, it was possible for companies to boost their rankings through more nefarious means.
 Those days are over, which means we may have to work a little harder to rank well, but we can do so with a clear conscience.